aiforged/docs/docs/services/ocr/google-ocr.md

 The following provider constraints apply to Amazon Textract-backed OCR:

 * Supported formats
     * JPEG, PNG, PDF, and TIFF.
 XFA-based PDFs are not supported.
 * Size and page limits
     * Synchronous operations: up to 10 MB in memory; PDF/TIFF limited to 1 page.
     * Asynchronous operations: PDF/TIFF up to 500 MB and up to 3,000 pages.
 * PDF specifics
     * PDFs cannot be password protected.
         * Use the AIForged Custom Code utility as a pre-processor to set the password per document, so that AIForged can unlock documents before processing.
     * Max page size: up to 40 inches (2880 points).
     * JPEG 2000 images embedded in PDFs are supported.
 * Image constraints
     * Max resolution supported is 10,000 pixels on any side.
-  * Minimum detectable character height is \~15 pixels (approx. 8 pt at 150 DPI).
-  * All in-plane rotations are supported.
-* Language and script
-  * Printed text detection supports multiple Latin-based languages.
-  * Handwriting recognition is supported for English only.
-  * Vertical text layouts (e.g., vertical East Asian scripts) are not supported.
-  * Language is not returned in the output for standard text detection.
-* Query features (if used)
-  * Per-page limits apply (e.g., max queries per page in sync/async modes).

-!!! info
-    Tip: For very large PDFs or TIFFs, consider chunking by page range to avoid hitting page or size limits and to keep processing responsive.
-Use the AIForged Document Splitter for this task.

-### Known Limitations

-The following provider constraints apply to Amazon Textract-backed OCR:

-* Supported formats
-  * JPEG, PNG, PDF, and TIFF.
-XFA-based PDFs are not supported.
-* Size and page limits
-  * Synchronous operations: up to 10 MB in memory; PDF/TIFF limited to 1 page.
-  * Asynchronous operations: PDF/TIFF up to 500 MB and up to 3,000 pages.
-* PDF specifics
-  * PDFs cannot be password protected&#x20;
-    * Use the AIForged Custom Code utility as a pre-processor to set the password per document, so that AIForged can unlock documents before processing.
-  * Max page size: up to 40 inches (2880 points).
-  * JPEG 2000 images embedded in PDFs are supported.
-* Image constraints
-  * Max resolution supported is 10,000 pixels on any side.
-  * Minimum detectable character height is \~15 pixels (approx. 8 pt at 150 DPI).
+    * Minimum detectable character height is ~15 pixels (approx. 8 pt at 150 DPI).
     * All in-plane rotations are supported.
 * Language and script
     * Printed text detection supports multiple Latin-based languages.
     * Handwriting recognition is supported for English only.
     * Vertical text layouts (e.g., vertical East Asian scripts) are not supported.
     * Language is not returned in the output for standard text detection.
 * Query features (if used)
     * Per-page limits apply (e.g., max queries per page in sync/async modes).

 !!! info
     Tip: For very large PDFs or TIFFs, consider chunking by page range to avoid hitting page or size limits and to keep processing responsive.
 Use the AIForged Document Splitter for this task.